Opening Concert

 • Eivind Ringstad, viola

-Maurice Ravel: From the Sonata for Violin and Cello
+Maurice Ravel: From Sonata for Violin and Cello

 Ravel's Sonata for Violin and Cello is one of his most radical chamber works.
-Composed as a memorial piece for Debussy, it explores the limits of what two string instruments can create together – from intense dialogues to almost orchestral soundscapes.
+Composed as a memorial piece to Debussy, it explores the limits of what two string instruments can create together, from intense dialogues to almost orchestral soundscapes.

 Performers: